AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Meta-knowledge

 As a side note, while most meta-models work towards ML model/algorithm selection on the basis of predictive accuracy, there are other metrics for evaluating ML pipelines; see Section~\ref{Sec:Eval}.
 In particular, the issue of ML-algorithm runtime has been visited several times within the field of meta-learning.
-In one direction, runtimes have been folded into meta-features, so that learning curves~\cite{sope01} become loss-time curves~\cite{riab15}.
-A ranking scheme for ML algorithms based on these ideas proved competitive with Auto-WEKA, especially given small time budgets for which the AutoML system could not fully exploit its optimisation capabilities~\cite{caab17}.
-Alternatively, in the opposite direction, meta-knowledge has been deployed to predict runtime~\cite{huxu14}.
-One series of research efforts has revolved around meta-learning the complexity of Bayesian network-structure learning (BNSL) problems, which relates to BNSL-solver runtime~\cite{maka17a}, and has also contributed to the 2017 Open Algorithm Selection Challenge; the task here was to meta-learn a scheduler to solve an unseen problem, given the time required to observe features and run solvers on previous instances~\cite{maka17}.
+In one direction, runtimes have been folded into meta-features, so that learning curves~\citep{sope01} become loss-time curves~\citep{riab15}.
+A ranking scheme for ML algorithms based on these ideas proved competitive with Auto-WEKA, especially given small time budgets for which the AutoML system could not fully exploit its optimisation capabilities~\citep{caab17}.
+Alternatively, in the opposite direction, meta-knowledge has been deployed to predict runtime~\citep{huxu14}.
+This approach of algorithmic runtime prediction is actually of general interest to researchers of higher-level scheduling.
+Examples of related work include a focus on Bayesian network-structure learning (BNSL) problems, where attempts have been made to meta-learn the runtime of a BNSL-solver algorithm, represented in turn by the proxy metric of BNSL-problem complexity~\citep{maka14, maka17a}.
+Schedulers themselves are also open to being meta-learned, e.g.~as judged by the metric of `robustness' in the context of dynamic loop scheduling~\citep{srma13}.
+However, a particularly good example of crossover between research fields is the 2017 Open Algorithm Selection Challenge; the task here was to construct a scheduling system to try out solvers for an unseen problem, with meta-knowledge available in the form of how long various solvers ran on previous problems.
+Notably, one entry ended up using Auto-sklearn to construct the meta-model~\citep{maka17}.